cromega/blorg/_posts/2019-01-16-on-the-commitments-we-make.md

 - eggplant
 ```

-I got curious so I started poking.
-I didn't have high hopes as I expected to
+I got curious so I started poking around.
+I didn't have high hopes as I
-find something along the lines of `add search exclude configuration`, or `add
+expected to find something along the lines of `add search exclude
-eggplant to search excludes` or, even `add ALL the things` (but that's silly,
+configuration`, or `add eggplant to search excludes` or, even `add ALL the
-no one commits with a message like that, right?)
+things` (but that's silly, no one commits with a message like that, right?)

 Much to my surprise, this is what I found: